The following are member rights in accordance with 42 CFR Section 438.100:

 9.4.3 Documentation Expectations

-The Health Plan or its providers must document in the person’s medical record (if a provider) or in the Corporate Compliance Office (The Health Plan) the following:
+The Health Plan or its providers must document in the person’s medical record (if a provider) or in the Compliance Office (AzCH-CCP) the following:

 - Reason for making a report, including how the information was obtained and whether it was an oral or written declaration;